ZenderB3D/pp_docs/docs/Create/addarmature.md

 **Type of piston**
 The operator knows a few different approaches, you toggle between these by changing the value of the 'Front length anchor' checkbox.
 The right approach depends a lot on where the mounts are placed and wether they should pivot or not.
+See the length anchor section for more.

 **Telescopic rods**
 Telescopic rods can also be made at this point.
 Simply duplicate the first piston rod and scale it down on the X and Z axis.
 Move it slightly forward.
 Each rod needs its origin set to its end.